wazuh/wazuh-indexer/integrations/amazon-security-lake/README.md

 Wazuh Security Events can be converted to OCSF events and Parquet format, required by Amazon Security Lake, by using an AWS Lambda Python function, a Logstash instance and an AWS S3 bucket.

-A properly configured Logstash instance can send the Wazuh Security events to an AWS S3 bucket, invoking the AWS Lambda function that will transform and send the events to the Amazon Security lake dedicated S3 bucket.
+A properly configured Logstash instance can send the Wazuh Security events to an AWS S3 bucket, automatically invoking the AWS Lambda function that will transform and send the events to the Amazon Security lake dedicated S3 bucket.

 The diagram below illustrates the process of converting Wazuh Security Events to OCSF events and to Parquet format for Amazon Security Lake: